shopware/shopware/docs/api/examples.md

 ```
 /api/product?sort=-product.name,product.price
 ```
-Sorts the list by product name and following by the product price.
+Sorts the list by product name, followed by the product price.
 The `-` sign defines the `DESCENDING` direction for the `product.name` field.

 ### Search in simple mode
 ```
 /api/product/term=shopware
 ```
 Builds a search query for the product entity.
-The api uses different fields (which marked in the entity definition with \Shopware\Api\Entity\Write\Flag\SearchRanking flag) for the query execution.
+The api uses different fields (which are marked in the entity definition with the \Shopware\Api\Entity\Write\Flag\SearchRanking flag) for the query execution.

 ## Advanced mode
 To send complex conditional queries to the api, it is required to use the `/api/search/{entity}` endpoint.
-This endpoint allows to receive entity list even by sending a post request.
-All previous mentioned filter and pagination parameter has to be provided by post data.
+This endpoint allows to receive a entity list even by sending a post request.
+All previous mentioned filter and pagination parameter have to be provided by post data.

 ```json
 {